lookit/lookit-docs/docs/source/faq.rst

 Nope!
 You need ethical approval only from your own institution.
-You’re responsible for getting that, although there is example language here for common elements of Lookit studies.
+You’re responsible for getting that, although there is example language here for common elements of CHS studies.

 Separately, your lab and institution will need to sign a one-time institutional agreement with MIT.